last updated: may 20th 2026

 - make content easy to understand

-- use i, u, s and b smart, not hard
+- use i, u, s and b within reason

-- consistent graphic style (on same page at least)
+- make consistent graphic style (on same page at least)

 - check size & overlapping on zoom/in/out

-- Galleries need small thumbnail versions, not the HD file
+- galleries need small thumbnail versions, not the HD file.
+Link those.

 Welcome to my enter screen